wdi-sg/gitbook-2019/02-js-intro/05-design.md

 When the user types in "multiply", "subtract" or "divide" and hits enter, the *next* number entered uses that operation on the number entered and the running total.

-Use a global world value to keep track of the operation.
+Use a global world value to keep track of which operation the user selected.

 ### further
 Add features to the calculator.